shashankgupta5/SeleniumMavenProject/README.md

 3. Launch command prompt and type 'mvn clean test site' and hit Enter
 4. Test execution starts
 5. Run logs created under ./results/logs/TestLog.txt
-6. Test execution video created under ./results/videos
-7. Allure reports created at default path ./target/site/allure-maven-plugin/index.html
+6. Allure reports created at default path ./target/site/allure-maven-plugin/index.html

+## What's New

+Added support for running test in distributed environment using selenium grid.
+For more information visit http://www.seleniumhq.org/docs/07_selenium_grid.jsp.
+Removed logic for creating test execution videos as it would not be useful in distributed environment.

+Steps before executing tests-

+1. Go to src/resources/Grid
+2. Modify the node.json file as per requirement
+3. Launch run_grid.bat for running server
+4. From now on testSuite.xml will be controlling test execution for browsers
+5. Finally, run test via testSuite.xml or mvn command